 The 2010 Affordable Care Act identified essential behavioral health services that insurance providers are required to provide coverage for.
 This includes inpatient mental health treatment, psychotherapy, and addiction treatment programming.
 Detoxification programs are typically included in this because, for many, it is a medically necessary treatment program.

-How Much Does Alcohol Detox Without Health Insurance Coverage?
+How Much Do Alcohol Detox Programs Cost Without Health Insurance Coverage?

-The cost of medical detox programs can vary widely, based on the severity of an individual’s use disorder, and if they are using other substances as well.
-The National Center for Drug Abuse Statistics indicated that the cost of detox therapy can range from $250 to $800 per day.
+The cost of alcohol detox programs can vary widely, based on the severity of an individual’s use disorder, and if they are using other substances as well.
+The National Center for Drug Abuse Statistics indicated that the cost of detox mental health therapy can range from $250 to $800 per day.
 Individuals engaging in a 7-day detox, on average, pay $3,675.

 Detoxification programs that operate in a private facility tend to cost a bit more, at approximately $575 per day.
 Rapid detox tends to cost around $7,500, which accounts for the differences in medical treatment that are used to provide care.
 Some inpatient detox programs have an inpatient rehabilitation program that can be used at the end of your detoxification, to provide continued support and guidance in the beginning stages of your recovery.
 Outpatient detox programs are intended for individuals experiencing little to no withdrawal symptoms, with no risk of complications.
 This treatment option is typically around $1,000 per day.